sflury/towrecan/README.md

 <img width="400" alt="image" src="https://github.com/sflury/towrecan/assets/42982705/14677bf2-8064-4984-aee0-defbc1254887">

 ## Whence the Name `towrecan`
 I studied Old, Middle, and Early Modern English in college, both from a linguistic angle and from a literary one.
 I wanted to reconnect to those scholastic roots.
-The name `towrecan` is an Old English word meaning 'to scatter' or 'to disperse'.
-The word contains connotations of sowing fields.
-I often picture data as having been scattered in such a way, with the Universe casting galactic seeds to be nurtured through gas accretion and the subtle laws of physics.
-Ours is to determine whether the dispersion is physical (like the mass-metallicity relation) and if so, why.
+The name `towrecan` is an Old English word meaning 'to scatter', 'to disperse', or 'to drive asunder'.
+The word contains connotations of a driving force or vengeance.
+I picture extreme phenomena like supernovae or active galactic nuclei actively causing unique observable conditions through brute force, shaping the scaling relations of galaxies.
+Ultimately ours is to determine whether the dispersion we see in our data is physical (like the mass-metallicity relation) and if so, why.

 ## Citing `towrecan`
 The `towrecan` code has its origins in my Master's thesis; however, it will first appear "publicly" in the near future.
 As of now, please cite this paper repository when utilizing `towrecan`.
 Future work will present details of this code with application to an astrophysical context.